Frequently Asked Questions

 - What is the Core Data Service?

 The EDUCAUSE Core Data Service (CDS) is a benchmarking service used by colleges and universities since 2002 to inform their IT strategic planning and management.
 The service comprises three parts: data collection via an annual survey, data access via a self-service reporting tool, and reports and analyses that summarize and analyze the submitted data.

 - I need to learn more about CDS.
 What are my options?

 See the About CDS web page for a general overview, including examples of how participating institutions use CDS data.
-The FAQ on this page provide specific answers about participation.
-Subscribe to the CDS Update newsletter for monthly news.
+The FAQ on this page provide specific answers about data contribution and access.
+Receive monthly news with CDS Update (log in or create an EDUCAUSE profile to manage your subscriptions).